 The Storebrand Group ("Storebrand" or "Group") is a leading provider of occupational pensions in Norway and a rapidly growing provider in Sweden.
-Pension, savings, insurance, and banking products are offered to private individuals, businesses and public enterprises.
-With two million policyholders and NOK 962 billion of assets under management, the trust placed in Storebrand comes with clear obligations to act responsibly.
-Storebrand delivers simple and sustainable pensions, to reach our purpose: a future worth looking forward to for our customers.
+Pension, savings, insurance and banking products are offered to private individuals, businesses and public enterprises.
+With two million policyholders and NOK 1 020 billion of assets under management, the trust placed in Storebrand comes with clear obligations to act responsibly.
+Storebrand delivers simple and sustainable pensions, in order to reach our purpose: a brighter future for our customers.
 Storebrand aims to act as a role model for other asset managers/providers, including in our approach to taxation.